Subscribe to our Erlang Factory newsletter to receive the latest updates and news

 an image

-The new date for the Munich Erlang Factory Lite 2013 has been confirmed.
-It will be held on the 19th of February and is organised in collaboration with Pavlo Baron and Basho.
+Munich Erlang Factory Lite 2013 was held on the 19th of February.
+It is organised in collaboration with Pavlo Baron and Basho.

-Would you like to join us, bring your ideas and meet up with the Munich Erlang crowd?
-We believe this is a great opportunity to socialise and network with other participants and with some great speakers: Pavlo BaronDarach EnnisPeer StritzingerGustav Simonsson and many others.
+Not to mention networking and hanging out with other participants and with some great speakers: Pavlo BaronDarach EnnisPeer StritzingerGustav Simonsson and many others.

 London Erlang Factory Lite